revaturelabs/interviewquestions/Java/OOP/EncapsulationAndAbstraction.md

 <details> <summary><b>Show Answer</b></summary>

-> Abstraction is hiding the fields and methods of a class or interface by extending or implementing them using a different class.
+> Data abstraction is the process of hiding certain details and showing only essential information to the user.
 > In java Abstraction can be achieved in two ways
 > 1. By creating an abstract class with abstract methods.
+(0 to 100%)
-> 2. By creating an interface with abstract methods.
+> 2. By creating an interface with abstract methods.(100%)
+> The abstract keyword is a non-access modifier, used for classes and methods.
+> Abstraction lets you focus on what the object does instead of how it does it.

 </details>